 David explains, “At the time, while we were deciding where to put the funds, we saw that Pasadena Community Foundation was putting together their ‘Be 1 in 100’ campaign that invited individuals to build endowments with the organization.
 We thought it was a wonderful idea.
 It was settled.
 We built our fund with Pasadena Community Foundation.”

 The Marjory E. & Harold B. Reichert Endowment for Health focuses on organizations in the health care space.
 This fund’s focus stemmed from Margie’s last period of her life.
 While she lived with Carole and David, she was a daily user of health care.
-For example, they received equipment from the Convalescent Aid Society to help support Margie’s end of life care.
+For example, they received equipment from the Convalescent Aid Society, a PCF grantee organization, to help support Margie’s end of life care.

 “I think my mother and father would be very proud of where this money is going,” says Carole.
 David chimes in: “This is their legacy.”